coreyarch1234/Web-4-Advanced-CSS-and-JavaScript/02-css-transition-and-animation/README.md

 and there is some visual feedback you feel more confident in the software and your interaction.

-It's a lot like talking to someone.
-If they don't answer, or nod their head you start to wonder whether they are listening or not?
+**It's a lot like talking to someone.
+If they don't answer, or nod their head you start to wonder whether they are listening or not?**

 Software has the same experience and expectations.
-Have you ever tapped a button and, when nothing happened tapped it again because you weren't sure if it was working? _This is the experience you are trying to avoid!_
+Have you ever tapped a button and when nothing happened tapped it again because you weren't sure if it was working? _This is the experience you are trying to avoid!_